Blotch3D/Blotch3D/doc/readme.md

 appropriate, and does not return until the window has closed.

-All code that accesses the 3D hardware must be in BlWindow3D overridden methods.
+All code that accesses the 3D hardware must be in BlWindow3D overridden methods or passed as a lambda to them (see BlWindow3D.EnqueueCommand or BlWindow3D.EnqueueCommandBlocking).
 This is because 3D subsystems (OpenGL, DirectX, etc.) generally require that a single thread access all 3D hardware resources for a given 3D window.
-There are certain platform-specific exceptions to this rule, but we don't use them.
+There are certain platform-specific exceptions to this rule, but they are not used.
 This rule also applies to any code structure (like Parallel, etc.) that may internally use other threads, as well.
 Also, since sometimes it's hard to know exactly what 3D operations really do hit the 3D hardware, it's best to assume all of them do, like creation and use of all Blotch3D and MonoGame objects.

 You can put all your 3D code in the one overridden method called "FrameDraw", if you like, but there are a couple of other overridable